nulib/donut/README.md

 ### Create and populate bucket in minio

-just run `bundle exec rake s3:setup` , that creates a new bucket and populates it with our fixtures
+Run `bundle exec rake s3:setup`, which creates a new bucket and populates it with our fixtures.
+If you already have the bucket, then run `bundle exec rake s3:populate_bucket` to upload the fixture data to the bucket.

 ## Running the Tests